Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: Abstract

 \section{Abstract}

-The well-established, standard, classic text book result of classical special-relativistic electrodynamics, on the transformation of the electromagnetic (EM) field under Lorentz-boosts is revisited.
-Popular treatments customarily obtain the EM transformation contemplating certain ideal, special static charge and steady current distributions with chosen geometries and in conjunction, invoke parallel and perpendicular (to the boost-velocity) components of the static fields so engendered, and the emanating outcomes are suitably ‘generalized’.
-It is demonstrated herein that the EM-field transformation under arbitrary Lorentz boosts can be obtained{ \it ab {initio}}, from a broader, rigorous, and lucid manner.
-A general derivation for the EM-field transformation between two inertial Lorentz-boosted frames moving with an arbitrary, oblique uniform relative boost velocity is accomplished exploiting the anti-symmetry of the EM-field tensor and symmetry of the general Lorentz-boost transformation thereby reducing the labour of performing explicit four by four matrix multiplications.
-It is gratifying that this instructive exercise yields the EM-field transformation in a coordinate-free form and manifestly encompasses time-varying fields.
-Further, the field transformation under proper, instantaneous 3-D rotations is demonstrated to transform as a passive rotation of coordinate axes, where the electric field transforms as a purely electric field in the counterpart rotated frame; also, the magnetic field as a pure magnetic one.
-The simplicity of our approach certainly makes it suitable to be incorporated in undergraduate and graduate courses on relativistic electrodynamics.
-The present approach should serve as an excellent demonstration of how symmetry arguments may be harnessed to simplify the otherwise tedious calculations, a didactic exercise that early-career students in physics would certainly appreciate.
+The standard classic special-relativistic transformation of the electromagnetic (EM) field under proper Lorentz transformations is revisited.
+As to the pure Lorentz-boosts, popular treatments on EM transformation contemplate ideal geometries generating special static charge and steady current distributions and in conjunction, invoke parallel and perpendicular (to the boost-velocity) components of the fields so engendered; the outcomes subsequently being suitably “generalized”.
+We demonstrate {\it ab initio}, the EM-field transformation under arbitrary oblique uniform relative boost velocities from a broader, rigorous yet remarkably lucid perspective, exploiting the anti-symmetry of the EM-field tensor and symmetry of the general Lorentz-boost transformation— preemptively eliminating the labor of performing complicated matrix multiplications.
+Gratifyingly, this instructive exercise manifestly encompasses time varying fields and yields the transformation relations in a coordinate-free form.
+Further, the EM field transformation under proper, instantaneous 3-D rotations is demonstrated to transform as a passive rotation of the coordinate axes, where the electric and magnetic fields transform independently as purely electric and magnetic fields, respectively.
+The present didactical exercise, amenable to be incorporated in graduate courses on relativistic electrodynamics, should serve as an excellent illustration on how powerful symmetry arguments simplify the otherwise tedious calculations while endowing complete generality to the connections obtained.